NREL/rex/examples/WIND/WIND.md

 ## Data Format

 The data is provided in high density data file (.h5) separated by year.
 The variables mentioned above are provided in 2 dimensional time-series arrays with dimensions (time x location).
-The temporal axis is defined by the 'time_index' dataset, while the positional axis is defined by the 'meta' dataset.
+The temporal axis is defined by the `time_index` dataset, while the positional axis is defined by the `meta` dataset.
 For storage efficiency each variable has been scaled and stored as an integer.
-The scale-factor is provided in the 'scale-factor' attribute.
-The units for the variable data is also provided as an attribute ('units').
+The scale-factor is provided in the `scale-factor` attribute.
+The units for the variable data is also provided as an attribute (`units`).

 ## WIND Module

 An extraction utility for the WIND (WTK) data has been created with in [reVX](https://github.com/nrel/reVX) and is available on Eagle as a module:
 `module use /datasets/modulefiles`
 `module load WIND`

 The WIND module provides a WIND command line utility with the following options and commands:
 ```
 Usage: WIND [OPTIONS] COMMAND [ARGS]...